 Hippocrates said, “all disease begins in the gut.”
 And whey protein is fantastic for gut health.

-When your gut lining becomes inflamed it can become more permeable; a condition often referred to as “leaky gut.”
-When a group of Crohn’s patients was given either glutamine (a single amino acid) or whey protein, they found that both groups showed significant improvements in gut permeability[*].
+When your gut lining becomes inflamed, it can become more permeable; a condition often referred to as “leaky gut.”
+When a group of Crohn’s patients consumed either glutamine (a single amino acid) or whey protein, they found that both groups showed significant improvements in gut permeability[*].

 Coconut flour may also improve gut health.